mgbennet/TicTacToeSpace/readme.md

 ```
 but our naive method builds two separate but identical branches for each.

+We need a way to quickly determine if a board already exists in our structure.
 So let's use dictionaries, using a string derived from the board state as the board's key.
-I keep a list of dictionaries, one for each turn, and as new moves are calculated, I add them to that turn's dictionary, assuming it isn't in there already.
+I keep lists of dictionaries, one for each turn, and as new moves are calculated, I add them to that turn's dictionary, assuming it isn't in there already.
 This gives a tree with 5478 nodes, or 6046 if we don't check for winners and play all the way until the board is full.
 Much, much better!
 Additionally this tree is built in a fraction of the time.

 #### Check for equivalent boards

 But there's another thing that can help reduce the size of the tree.
 Many board states are equivalent to each other, as they are rotations or flips of other boards.
 For example, each of the following board states are equivalent to each other:
 ```
 X - -      - - -      - O X      - - X
-O - -      O - -      - - -     - - O
+O - -  ==  O - -  ==  - - -  ==  - - O
 - - -      X - -      - - -      - - -
 ```
 So instead of 9 moves on the first turn, the first player is effectively choosing from 3 moves: a corner space, a side space, or the middle space.
 With this method and the dictionary method above, we can get the game tree down to a mere 765 nodes.